MrSingh/notes/README.md

 All notes are either a Juypter Notebook or a Markdown file.
 The source files are in the ```content``` folder.
 The website is built and output to the ```docs``` folder.

+## Pre Deployemnt

+1. Create Preview image for Notes page and add to images folder with the same name as note name.

 ## Deploymemt

 ## Central to this deployment is the build file, `build.ipynb` that creates Markdown Copies of the Juypter Notebooks, moves images, deletes redundeunt folders and rewrites links(work in progress).